Fresh Fruit and Vegetable Program

 FFVP is an optional competitive grant that schools can apply for each year.
 Schools that receive the grant are given money and guidance so that they can serve fresh fruit and vegetable snacks to students during the school day at no charge.

 Elementary schools with at least 50% free and reduced price students and who participate in the National School Lunch Program (NSLP) are eligible to apply.
-Effective for school year 2017-18, middle and intermediate schools (e.g., grades 4-8, 6-8, 7-8) will no longer be eligible to apply for the program.
-Also effective 2017-18, only schools able to begin the program within a week of the start of the school year will be considered for the grant award.
+Middle and intermediate schools (e.g., grades 4-8, 6-8, 7-8) will no longer be eligible to apply for the program.
+Only schools able to begin the program within a week of the start of the school year will be considered for the grant award.

 For questions related to Michigan FFVP, please contact the FFVP State Coordinator, Adrienne Davenport, MPH, RDN at DavenportA1@michigan.gov or 517-241-1762 or MDE-SchoolNutrition@michigan.gov.
 Please note that some documents have been taken down due to ADA compliance issues.
 If you are looking for a document listed below, please email Adrienne.

-Starting 2017-18, the grants will continue to be awarded on a school year basis (July 1 - June 30).
-Funding will be broken into two parts for each school year: July-Sept and Oct-June expenditures.
-Effective school year 2017-18, applicants must be able to start the program within a week of school starting, or will no longer be considered for the program.
+Grants are given on a school year basis (July 1 - June 30).
+Funding is broken into two parts for each school year: July-Sept and Oct-June expenditures.

 In person trainings are held each August.
-Please contact Adrienne (firstname.lastname@example.org) to sign up for any trainings or calls, and get the dial-in information.
-Grant recipients will be required to either attend an in-person training or complete the module below each year.
+Please contact Adrienne (email@example.com) to sign up for any trainings or calls, and get the dial-in information.
+Grant recipients need to either attend an in-person training or complete the module below each year.